Our House

 Subterranean termite entry points.
 Original drawing from Wood-Inhabiting Insects in Houses by Harry B. Moore, 1979.
 USDA, Forest Service and HUD.
 Click the image for an enlarged view of termite entry points.

-Soil treatments can also be applied after construction ("post-construction") by injecting insecticide into the soil or by trenching.
+Soil treatments can also be applied after construction ("post-construction") by injecting insecticide into the soil or by digging a trench around structures and treating the soil directly.
 Both pre- and post-construction treatments should be performed by a pest control firm because they require special equipment and experience.
-See our suggestions for selecting pest control services.
+See our suggestions for Selecting Pest Control Services.

 Other termite species

-Drywood termites occur mostly in arid and coastal regions (for example most of California in the US) where they to can do siginificant damage.
+Drywood termites occur mostly in arid and coastal regions, for example most of California in the US, where they to can do significant damage.
 This termite may built colonies above ground, entirely concealed in the structure and unlike their subterranean cousins, they do not need contact with soil.
-Often, damage to cabinets and furniture can be more significant than damage to structural timbers.
+Often, damage to cabinets and furniture can be more significant than damage to structural timbers (see What are Drywood Termites?).

 Dampwood termites also nest above ground but require wood that is continuously wet.
 Generally when the affected wood is made dry, such as by repair of a collapsed foundation, the termites disappear.
 However, structures in especially damp climates may be attacked directly.